sampsyo/home/_posts/2018-05-09-minisynth.md

 Our example so far can only synthesize constants, which is nice but unsatisfying.
 What if we want to synthesize a shifty equivalent to `x * 9`, for example?
-We might think of a sketch like `x << ?? + ??`, but there are no literal numbers we can put into those holes to make it equivalent.
+We might think of a sketch like `x << ?? + ??`, but there is no pair of literal numbers we can put into those holes to make it equivalent.
 How can we synthesize a wider variety of expressions, like `x`?

 We can get this to work without fundamentally changing our synthesis strategy.